keithhb33/ZRX-Compiler/README.md

 # ZRX Compiler

 This is a simple compiler for `.zrx` files that converts them into C code.
-The compiler currently supports the `MKDIR` command, which creates directories.
+The compiler supports several file management commands, including creating directories, creating and removing files, copying, moving, and removing directories.

+## Supported Commands

+- **MKDIR "Directory_Name"**: Creates a new directory with the specified name.

+- **RMDIR "Directory_Name"**: Removes the specified directory.

+- **TOUCH "File_Name"** or **MAKE "File_Name"**: Creates an empty file with the specified name.
+Both `TOUCH` and `MAKE` can be used interchangeably.

+- **RM "File_Name"**: Removes the specified file.

+- **MOVE "Source" "Destination"**: Moves or renames a file or directory from the source path to the destination path.

+- **COPY "Source" "Destination"**: Copies a file or directory from the source path to the destination path.

+- **ECHO "Text"**: Prints the specified text to the console.

 ## Project Structure